skoona/HomieMonitor/README.md

 * Browse `http://<host>:8585/`

-    If you want to retent the data of HomieMonitor you have to bind the volumes of the container to the host using parameter on `docker run`.
+    If you want to retaint the data of HomieMonitor you have to bind the volumes of the container to the host using parameter on `docker run`.
 E.g.:

         --mount type=volume,source=./srv/homieMonitor/content,target=/usr/src/app/content

-* Docker Compose

-  To simplify startup instance of the container use [Docker Compose](https://docs.docker.com/compose/).

-  We provide sample of [docker-compose.yml](docker-compose.yml) which could be used to start the container with one comand in the same directory wher docker-compose.yml is stored:

-        $ docker-compose up

-  In the compose file the binding of the Docker volumes is defined to retain the data of the application in `./srv`.

 ## Contributors